Managing connectors

 - In the management console

-, go to the relevant folder. - In the services list, select Managed Service for Kafka.
+, navigate to the relevant folder. - Go to Managed Service for Kafka.

-- Click the name of the connector you need.
+- Click the connector name.

-If you do not have the Yandex Cloud CLI yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

 To get detailed information about a connector, run this command: